A Space to Just Be.

 A practice rooted in the Japanese Way of Tea.
 Whether you are here for a gathering or to deepen your practice, this is a place to listen to the tea and find your own quiet rhythm.

-While Jan’s Chanoma is my personal practice, I am honoured to share the path of tea within the wider community.
+While Jan’s Chanoma is my personal practice, I am honoured to share this path within our wider community.

-I currently serve as an instructor for the Japanese Tea Workshop series at the Nikkei National Museum & Cultural Centre, where we explore tea as a living part of cultural heritage.
-I also represent the Global Japanese Tea Association in Western Canada, helping to bridge the gap between traditional tea growers in Japan and tea lovers here in Vancouver.
+Beyond the tea room, I serve as an instructor for the Japanese Tea Workshop series at the Nikkei National Museum & Cultural Centre, where we explore tea as a living part of cultural heritage.
+As the Western Canada Representative for the Global Japanese Tea Association, I also work to bridge the gap between traditional tea makers in Japan and tea lovers here in Vancouver.

-For me, tea is a shared language.
-Whether in the gallery, the tea room or a quiet home, it is about connecting to the source and to each other.
+Whether in a gallery, a museum, or a quiet home, tea is a shared language.
+It is about connecting to the source and to each other.

 Warmly,